beckje01/talks/greach-2018-zipkin.md

 ---
 ## OpenZipkin

-The OpenZipkin GitHub group holds many great tools such as the java tracker brave.
+The OpenZipkin GitHub group holds many great tools such as the java tracer brave.

 OpenZipkin https://github.com/openzipkin/